shamkepalliAmeena/ThreeTierApp/README.md

 **Project Title:**

-Deploying a Three-Tier Web Application using ReactJS, NodeJS, and MongoDB on AWS EKS and CI/CD Pipeline .
+Deploying a Three-Tier Web Application using ReactJS, NodeJS, and MongoDB on AWS EKS and  through IAM user setup, infrastructure provisioning, CI/CD pipeline configuration, EKS cluster creation, and more.

 **Project Overview:**